Good-Ghosting/goodghosting-protocol-v1/README.md

 To check for new packages, install [npm-check-updates](https://www.npmjs.com/package/npm-check-updates): `npm install -g npm-check-updates`.

 To check for updates for `ncu`
 To check and update `package.json` file, run `ncu -u`.
-Once completed, make sure to run `npm install` to update all the packages.
+Once completed, make sure to run `yarn install` to update all the packages.

 # Tests